broadinstitute/flipbook/form_schema_examples/README.md

 This folder contains examples of schema files that can be passed to flipbook using the `--form-schema-json` arg.
 They modify the form that flipbook displays on the image page.

-To use one of these schemas, you can download the raw json file, edit it as needed, and pass it to flipbook via:
+To use one of these schemas, you can download the JSON file, edit it as needed, and pass it to flipbook via:
 ```
 python3 -m flipbook --form-schema-json path/my_schema.json
 ```
-or pass in the url:
+or directly pass in the url:
 ```
 python3 -m flipbook --form-schema-json https://github.com/broadinstitute/flipbook/blob/main/form_schema_examples/str_genotypes.json
 ```